austinyi/NetOTC/README.md

-# GraphOTC
+# NetOTC

-This is the official repository for the paper titled "Graph Optimal Transport with Transition Couplings of Random Walks" by O'Connor et al. It contains a Matlab implementation of GraphOTC as well as the other Graph OT methods used as baselines.
+This is the official repository for the paper titled "Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks" by Bongsoo yi, Kevin O'Connor, Kevin McGoff, Andrew B. Nobel.
+It contains a Matlab implementation of NetOTC as well as the other Graph OT methods used as baselines.
 Moreover, code for reproducing experimental results and examples from the paper is also included.

-## Running GraphOTC
+## Running NetOTC
-In order to run the GraphOTC algorithm on weighted adjacency matrices `A1` and `A2` with cost matrix `c`, first transform to transition matrices as follows:
+In order to run the NetOTC algorithm on weighted adjacency matrices `A1` and `A2` with cost matrix `c`, first transform to transition matrices as follows:
 ```
 P1 = adj_to_trans(A1);
 P2 = adj_to_trans(A2);
 ```
-Then, we can run GraphOTC using the ExactOTC algorithm by calling
+Then, we can run NetOTC using the ExactOTC algorithm by calling
 ```
 [gotc_cost, gotc, node_alignment] = exact_otc(P1, P2, c);
 ```